 Researchers and research communities can apply to the EOSC Early Adopter Programme where OCRE has set aside €100,000 in vouchers for applications through EOSC-hub.
 Applications are accepted periodically through Calls.
 As of the end of 2019, the 1st and 2nd Calls have been concluded.

-OCRE will make available €400,000 to individual researchers, through a voucher model, via the following suppliers selected from the current GÉANT IaaS framework:
+OCRE will make available €400,000 to individual researchers, through a voucher model, via the following supplier selected from the current GÉANT IaaS framework:

 After the conclusion and announcement of the new resulting services from the OCRE tender, €2.035 million will be made available for use by individual researchers, research institutions for the resulting cloud services (IaaS, PaaS, SaaS).
 However, only institutions that have expressed interest to be included in the OCRE Tender before the deadline closed on September 2019 can apply for these.